Michael Beaudry: Professional career

 Beaudry was signed by Edmonton Elks of the Canadian Football League on April 12, 2022.
-He dressed in ten regular season games, but did not record a statistic.
+He dressed in ten regular season games, but did not record a pass though he contributed as a fullback and took reps on special teams.
 At the conclusion of 2023 training camp, Beaudry was part of the final cuts on June 2, 2023.

 Coaching career

 After his release from the Elks, Beaudry returned to West Florida as an offensive assistant on the Argonauts' coaching staff for the 2023 season.
 After one year, he was hired as the quarterbacks coach at Benedict College.
 Beaudry left Benedict in 2025 to become a defensive analyst at Army.
+He was hired as an assistant safeties coach for the Cincinnati Bearcats the following year by former Army defensive coordinator Nate Woody.